entando/entando-docs/vuepress/docs/next/docs/compose/local-hub-overview.md

 application.
 Examples of components are widgets, micro frontends, content types, labels, plugins, and static resources.

-### Local Hub Bundle
+### Entando Bundle

-A Local Hub bundle is a package containing one or more components and a descriptor.yaml file providing information about the bundle.
-The bundle is published in a Git registry and shared with an Entando Application using the EntandoDeBundle custom resource.
+An Entanto Bundle is a package containing one or more components and descriptor files that provide information about the bundle.
+A git-based bundle requires a `descriptor.yaml` and is published in a Git registry.
+A docker-based bundle requires an `entando.json` and is published to Docker.
+Both git-based and docker-based bundles are shared with an Entando Application using the EntandoDeBundle custom resource.

 ### EntandoDeBundle Custom Resource